Patriarchal Exarchate of Africa: History

 Numerous petitions for admission to the jurisdiction of the Moscow Patriarchate from the clergy of the Church of Alexandria, who did not agree with the decision of Patriarch Theodore to recognize Ukrainian schismatics and did not want to stay under his omophorion for this reason, began to arrive in the Russian Orthodox Church.
 The Russian Orthodox Church refrained from responding positively to such petitions in the hope that Patriarch Theodore would change his decision, and the bishops of the Church of Alexandria would not support the legalization of the Ukrainian schism.
 Unfortunately, this did not happen.
 On July 28, 2021, the Primate of the Church of Alexandria sent his official representative, Bishop Theodore of Babylon, to an event organized by schismatics in Kiev, who read out a greeting on behalf of the Patriarch of Alexandria.
 And on August 13, 2021, Patriarch Theodore visited Imbros (Turkey) and during the liturgy, which was led by Patriarch Bartholomew of Constantinople, served with the head of the so-called "Orthodox Church of Ukraine", and then during a separate meeting with him assured him of his strong support.
 To date, none of the bishops of the Alexandrian Orthodox Church has expressed disagreement with the actions of Patriarch Theodore to support the schism in Ukraine.

-As a result, by the decision of the Holy Synod of September 23–24, 2021, Archbishop Leonid (Gorbachov) was instructed to study the received appeals and submit proposals to the Holy Synod.
+As a result, by the decision of the Holy Synod of September 23–24, 2021, Archbishop Leonid (Gorbachov), who formerly occupied post of the Representative of the Patriarch of Moscow and All Russia to the Greek Orthodox Patriarch of Alexandria and all Africa, was instructed to study the received appeals and submit proposals to the Holy Synod of the ROC.

 On December 29, 2021, the Synod of the Russian Orthodox Church decided to admit 102 clergy of the Patriarchate of Alexandria from eight African countries to the jurisdiction of the Moscow Patriarchate, and also created the Patriarchal Exarchate of Africa, covering the entire African continent with adjacent islands.
 The North African and South African dioceses were formed as part of the exarchate.
-The first included the Stavropol parishes of the Moscow Patriarchate in Egypt, Tunisia and Morocco, the second — the Stavropol parish of the Moscow Patriarchate in South Africa.
+The first included the stauropegion parishes of the Moscow Patriarchate in Egypt, Tunisia and Morocco, the second — the stauropegion parish of the Moscow Patriarchate in South Africa.
 The diocesan bishop of the North African Diocese was determined to have the title "of Cairo and North Africa", the South African diocese - "of Johannesburg and South Africa".
-Leonid (Gorbachev) immediately after making the decision told RIA Novosti: "The core of the Exarchate will be forged in Moscow.
+Leonid (Gorbachov) immediately after making the decision told RIA Novosti: "The core of the Exarchate will be forged in Moscow.
 This is a completely new powerful structure on a continental scale, which requires scrupulous, detailed study and elaboration.".
+The administrative center of the Exarchate became the patriarchal compound of the Church of All Saints at Kulishki in Moscow (the former metochion of the Patriarchate of Alexandria).